 Glucagon: Glucagon is a polypeptide hormone.
-It is a potent hyperglycaemic that acts on the liver and hormone promotes the breakdown of glycogen to glucose (Glygogenolysis), synthesis of glucose from lactic acid and from non-carbohydrate molecules (Gluconeogenesis).
+It is a potent hyperglycaemic that acts on the liver and hormone promotes the breakdown of glycogen to glucose (Glygogenolysis), synthesis glucose from lactic acid of non-carbohydrate molecules from (Gluconeogenesis).
 Glucagon releases glucose from the liver cells, increasing the blood glucose levels.
-Since glucagon reduces the cellular uptake and utilisation of glucose it is called a hyperglycemic hormone.
-Prolonged hyperglycemia leads to the disorder called diabetes mellitus.
+Since glucagon reduces the cellular uptake and utilisation of glucose it is called a hyperglycemic

-Insulin: The half life period of insulin (in plasma) is 6 minutes It is cleared from the circulation within 10-15 minutes Endocrine glands control and coordinate the body functions through secreting certain chemical messengers called hormones.
+Insulin: The half life period of insulin (in plasma) is 6 minutes

+It is cleared from the circulation within 10-15 minutes

+Endocrine glands control and coordinate the body functions through secreting certain chemical messengers called hormones.
 Due to certain physiological reasons, the blood glucose level of an otherwise normal person.